noaa-ocs-s100/s100py/docs/example_api.rst

         def name_of_data_create(self):
-            """ Creates an enumerated value of 'spam' (because it's first in the list) """ self.name_of_data = list(self.__name_of_data_type__)[0]
+            """ Creates an enumerated value of 'spam' (because it's first in the list) """
+            # Make the enum into a list and take the first value
+            self.name_of_data = list(self.__name_of_data_type__)[0]

         __data_grid_hdf_name__ = "dataGrid"  #: HDF5 naming